 Also, the Government of the Canary Islands is making an important commitment to the promotion of the film and the audiovisual activity.
 In recent years, a large number of films, both national and international, have been filmed in the islands.

-The Canary Islands’ primary sector accounts for 1.8% of the Canarian Gross Domestic Product.
+The Canary Islands’ primary sector accounts for 1.6% of the Canarian Gross Domestic Product (Contabilidad Regional de España, 2021).

 The privileged geographical situation of the Archipelago makes it a platform that unites the European, African and American continents.

 Its subtropical climate and its cultural and landscape richness make the Canarian archipelago one of the favorite tourist destinations among tourists from Europe, especially the United Kingdom and Germany.
-Such is the importance of tourism for the regional economy, that the sector generates more than 35% of employment and its contribution to GDP exceeds 30%.
+Despite the consequences of the pandemic on the islands’ tourism sector, it is of such importance for the regional economy that the sector generates around 25.7% of employment (196,446 jobs) and its contribution to GDP is over 22.6% (9,420 million euros), (Impactur Canarias, 2021).